-I was reading several very interesting IBOC related articles and posts today.
-First of all, if Tom Ray, engineer from WOR and strong proponent of AM HD Radio seems a little reticent lately, well, perhaps this explains a few things:
+I was reading several very interesting IBOC-related articles and posts today.
+First of all, if Tom Ray, an engineer from WOR and a strong proponent of AM HD Radio seems a little reticent lately, well, perhaps this explains a few things:

 I’d recommend reading the whole thing, however, here are some of the highlights:

 - Fear of HD radio going the way of FM Quad and AM Stereo

 - Asks for an HD radio at the Ford dealership, no one can figure out what HD radio is